cbrown11/PlatformContactExample/README.md

 - For Playground Ground Navigate to `http://localhost:3000/ui/playground`
 - For Voyager  Navigate to `http://localhost:3000/ui/voyager`

+TESTS: There would be Specflow tests, testing end to end.
+Sorry I didnt want to expose the package library I've written to convert specflow into a graphQL schema (for Free).

 ## Contact.Service

 - Endpoint to this service is by a command message.
 Though could expose the Command as an API call.